AmoghSahore/FileOrganizer/README.md

 Make sure the folder path is correct and accessible.

 4. Run the Script
-You can run the script in one of two ways:
+You can run the script as follows:

-Option A: From Terminal / Command Prompt python organizer.py
+From Terminal / Command Prompt python organizer.py

-Option B: Double-click using a .bat file

-You can create a simple .bat file to run the script with a double-click.
-Here's how:

-Open Notepad

-Paste the following line:
-python path\to\organizer.py

-Save it as run_organizer.bat in the same folder.

-Double-click it to run.

 Make sure Python is added to your system PATH.